-While there was a lot of information being shared about Jesus, there was also a lot of confusion.
-Like today, everyone had an opinion.
-And like today, most of them were wrong.
+While there was much information being shared about Jesus, there was also much confusion.
+Much like today, everyone had an opinion.
+And just like today, most of those opinions were wrong.
 It was a real challenge to separate the disinformation from the information.

-And so we find Jesus and His disciples in and around the villages of Caesarea Philippi at the base of Mount Hermon near one of the sources of the Jordan River.
-Everyone had an opinion about Jesus and they are all wrong!
+And so, we find Jesus and His disciples in and around the villages of Caesarea Philippi at the base of Mount Hermon near one of the sources of the Jordan River.
+Everyone had an opinion about Jesus and they were all wrong!
 Some believed that He was John the Baptist who came back from the dead.
 This is what Herod Antipas believed (Mark 5:14).
 Others were convinced that He was Elijah, the great prophet of the Old Testament who had once again appeared to perform awesome miracles.
 Still, others weren't quite sure who He was but admitted that He must unquestionably be one of the prophets.

 Does this sound familiar?
 Everyone today has an opinion about Jesus and religion.
 Most of them are wrong.
 People are swayed by marketing and retail religion.
 They are misled by celebrities and media personalities.
 They gravitate toward the trendy and fashionable.
-But the stylish, popular, up-to-date opinions about Jesus and religion are just as mistaken as the people of Jesus' day.
+But these trendy and stylish, popular and up-to-date opinions about Jesus and religion are just as mistaken as those opinions held by the people of Jesus' day.